eustlb/ship-detect-tl/README.md

 ### 3. object_detection

 #### Setup

-> It is necessary to first make sure that Cuda is installed, so as tensorflow and the object detection API ([tensorflow model garden](https://github.com/tensorflow/models)).
-Nevertheless, it is simplier to create a Docker image with all the dependencies installed and ready to work.
-See tutorial in the tutorial folder.

-Here you will find everything you need to train and evaluate the models (bboxes) of the [tensorflow model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).\
+> Here you will find everything you need to train and evaluate the models (bboxes) of the [tensorflow model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).\
 The different steps are described in the notebook main.ipynb :

 ### 4. tools

-> Here you will find tools to explore the dataset so as to run predictions with trained models on images.
+> This folder contains tools to explore the dataset so as to run predictions with trained models on images.

     .
     ├── ...